hannutt/demo/README.md

 For example, select the Advanced dir option from the menu, enter a file extension and press TAB, and the program will search for files with the extension you entered.

+Click and drop feature. you can select this option from the advanced dir menu.
+The program searches for folders on the C-drive and displays the found folders.
+Click on one of the results and the program will automatically display the contents of the folder.

 QUICK OPENER